MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-kerberos-auth.md

 - Run as accounts must be configured to use domain-based accounts that are associated with the appropriate [Unix/Linux Run As Profile](./plan-security-crossplat-credentials.md).

 - Enabling Kerberos authentication assumes all UNIX and Linux agents communicating with the management server support Kerberos.
-Mixed mode authentication where some agents use basic authentication and others leverage Kerberos isn't supported.
+Mixed mode authentication where some agents use basic authentication and others use Kerberos isn't supported.
 Instead use separate Resource Pools and Management Servers to achieve this.

 ## Enable or disable Kerberos Authentication on a management or a gateway server